kenhub/giraffe/README.md

 ##Links, Plugins and 3rd party tools

 * [giraffe-collectd](https://github.com/bflad/giraffe-collectd) - A simple Giraffe configuration generator for collectd metrics in Graphite (created by @bflad)
+* [giraffe-web](https://github.com/jedi4ever/giraffe-web.js) - a node.js server wrapper and cli - also allows proxying your graphite server (created by @jedi4ever)